Prior Park Landscape Garden: Palladian bridge

 The Palladian bridge, which is a copy of the one at Wilton House, has been designated as a Grade I listed building and scheduled monument.
 It was repaired in 1936.

 The Palladian Bridge later featured on the cover of the 1996 album Morningrise by Swedish progressive metal band Opeth.

 Bath Skyline

 A five-minute walk from the garden leads on to the Bath Skyline, a six-mile (10 km) circular walk around the city that encompasses woodlands, meadows, an Iron Age hill-fort, Roman settlements, 18th-century follies and views over the city.

-Popular Culture

-The swedish progressive metal band Opeth used an image of this monument on the cover of their second album, Morningrise.